Officials: Police in Elijah McClain hometown racially biased

 Officers put McClain in a chokehold and pinned him down.
 Paramedics injected him with 500 milligrams of ketamine, an amount appropriate for someone 77 pounds (35 kilograms) heavier than McClain’s 143-pound (64-kilogram) frame, according to an indictment.
 He fell unconscious, was pronounced brain-dead at a hospital, and was taken off life support.

-The state civil rights probe, announced in August 2020, was the first of its kind under a sweeping police accountability law passed in Colorado the month before amid protests over the killings of McClain and George Floyd.
+The state civil rights probe, announced in August 2020, was the first of its kind under a sweeping police accountability law passed in Colorado amid protests over the killings of McClain and George Floyd.

 Weiser said his office wants a state agreement with Aurora, called a consent decree, to be submitted to a court.
-The decree would specify what the city and department must do to fulfill his investigation’s recommendations.
+The agreement would have ongoing independent oversight and would specify what the city and department must do to fulfill his investigation’s recommendations.

+The police department said it was preparing a statement to be issued later Wednesday.

 Sheneen McClain, the single mother who raised Elijah, said she participated in the state investigation, welcomed its findings and urged the police department to work with Weiser's office.